Tbull187/clojure-script-playground/README.md

 ## Build Styles

-To compile the sass files, make sure that sass is installed globally and run:
+The project uses scss styles for development which get compiled to css.
+Make sure that sass is installed globally:

+    npm install sass -g

+Tell sass to watch your scss files and compile them to css:

     sass --watch src/styles:resources/public/css

 ## License